 - Serve the first set of court forms to notify your spouse of the divorce: Before a judge can make any orders concerning your divorce, your spouse must be notified that you have filed to dissolve your marriage.
 You must "serve" them with copies of the forms you filed with the court.
 You cannot do this yourself, but you can have an adult friend or relative do so.
 You may also ask the county sheriff or a process server to deliver the documents to your spouse.

 - Complete and serve your financial disclosure forms: As part of the divorce proceedings, you and your spouse must document all assets and debts.
 This is required for property division purposes.
 You must submit your financial disclosure forms to the court within 60 days of filing your divorce petition.

 Upon filing, you must see if and how your spouse responds and whether or not the two of you can come to an agreement.
 There are different procedures to follow depending on whether or not your spouse files a response with the court and whether or not you have come to an agreement.
-To help you comb through the details and to ensure you are never being taken advantage of, you need an experienced attorney on your side.
+To help you comb through the details and to ensure you are never being taken advantage of, you need an experienced San Diego divorce attorney on your side.

 How Is Property Divided in a California Divorce?

 In California, when two people get married, any property and debt they acquire during the marriage is community property.
 Upon divorce, community property is divided fairly and equally between both spouses.
 This may mean that you each get half of the assets or debts.
 But typically, it will be split equitably.
 For instance, if you get the house, which has a high value, you might also get a line of credit with a high balance to even out the distribution.

 Anything a person owned or owed before their marriage is considered separate property.
 These types of debts and assets are not divided in the divorce.
 You keep what you had, and your spouse keeps what they had.